GreptimeTeam/greptimedb/grafana/README.md

 ### Usage

-Use `datasource` or `greptime_pod` on the upper-left corner to filter data from certain node.
+Use `datasource` or `instance` on the upper-left corner to filter data from certain node.